objectionary/eo-phi-normalizer/site/docs/src/normalizer/report.md

 ### Report configuration file

-The report configuration file has several attributes:
+A report configuration file has several attributes:

 - `input`
   - `js` - Optional path to a `JavaScript` file that should be inlined into an `HTML` report.